santoshtechwiz/codeguru.github.io/input-focus-blazor.md

 This blog post I will show you how to focus an input element in Blazor app.
-Let's suppose you want when user browser to your page you want that focus shoud
+Let's suppose you want when user browser to your page you want that focus should be on the input control.

-Let's assume you have
+I will show you two technique to handle this.
+The first one is JavaScript approach and second one is Blazor approach which is aviable after .net 5.0

+## First Apporach
+Let's first understand the ja

 ```js
   window.focusElement = (element) => {